Bengal Sultanate: Administration

 The Bengal Sultanate was an absolute monarchy, and took influence from Persianate traditions.
 Its revenue system was maintained in the Bengali language throughout the course of its history.
 The government employed both Muslims and Hindus, promoting a form of religious pluralism.
 In addition to the royal family and government body, the Sultan also relied on the support of the ulama (Islamic scholars).

 The Sultanate was divided into administrative subdivisions such as arsa and iqlim, which were further divided into mahals, thanas and qasbas.

+Capital city

+From 1342 to 1415, the Ilyas Shahi dynasty ruled Bengal from Pandua, followed by the House of Raja Ganesh in Pandua (1415–1433).
+During the reign of Ghiyasuddin Azam Shah (r.
+1390–1411), Sonargaon became the capital of the sultanate.
+The restored Ilyas Shahi dynasty governed from Gaur (1433–1486), succeeded by the Abyssinian Sultans (1486–1493) and Hussain Shahi dynasty (1493–1538) in Gaur.
+The Afghan Sultans of the House of Sher Shah Sur (1538–c.
+1553) and House of Muhammad Khan (c.
+1553–1564) both ruled from Gaur while the Karrani dynasty (1564–1576) ruled in Tanda.

 Mint towns

 Mint towns consisted of royal and provincial capitals where taka coins were minted, thus developing the areas as important economic urban centres within the Sultanate.
 With the expansion of the empire, the number of mint towns increased gradually.
 The following is a partial listing of mint towns: